 According to the National Highway traffic Safety Administration (NHTSA), an average of 19 school-age children die in school transportation-related accidents each year.
 Only five of those victims are occupants of school transportation vehicles while the other 14 young victims are pedestrians.
-Many of these bus on pedestrian accidents take place in California where traffic congestion is a problem.Between the years 1998 and 2008, 1,564 people were killed in school transportation-related crashes.
+Many of these bus on pedestrian accidents take place in California where traffic congestion is a problem for years 1998 and 2008, 1,564 people were killed in school transportation-related crashes.
 About 72 percent of those victims were occupants of other vehicles.
 Non-occupants such as pedestrians accounted for 20 percent of the deaths and occupants of school transportation vehicles accounted for the remaining 8 percent.

 Causes of Bus Accidents

 An important part of any claim process is determining the cause of the crash.
 Common causes of many California bus accidents include:

 Bus driver fatigue: A tired bus driver can lose focus or fall asleep while driving.
 Drivers who are suffering from accumulated sleep deficit, sleep apnea or insomnia should not be behind the wheel.
 It is also the responsibility of all bus companies to ensure that their drivers are adhering to federal regulations regarding the length of time they can drive without rest.